Qazeer/InfoSec-Notes/DFIR/Windows/TTPs_Analysis/EVTX_integrity.md

 ###### Logs integrity

+The following events occurs whenever the associated logs are cleared:

-Event: `1102: The audit log was cleared`.<br/>
+  - Event: `1102: The audit log was cleared`. <br/>
     Location: victim `Security` hive.

-This event  occurs whenever the `Security` audit log is cleared.
-This event includes the SID, domain, username and `Logon ID` of the user that cleared the logs.
+    Includes the SID, domain, username and `Logon ID` of the user that cleared the logs.

+  - Event: `104: The System log file was cleared`. <br/>
+    Location: victim `System` hive.
+    Includes the domain and username of the user that cleared the logs.

 Additionally, every event of a given event log hive has an `EventRecordID` field representing an index number, sequentially incremented, of the event in